 It is a particular task that needs to be solved.
 Task is always located in a particular To-Do list.
 It is the main space where you discuss task details and move it to the successful completion.
-Tasks can have an assigned solver, due date, priority, attached files and you can track time over the task.
+Tasks can have an assigned user, due date, priority, attached files and you can track time over the task.

 Smart subtask is the next level in Freelo’s structure.
 It is a checklist of activities that need to be done within the task or divided activities for users to make the cooperation easier.
 Subtasks are always located in particular tasks.
-Smart subtasks can have assigned solver, due date, label and also have their own discussion.
+Smart subtasks can have assigned user, due date, label and also have their own discussion.

 It is a detailed structure of the task divided into particular points – subtasks.
 It is a part of smart subtask as a simple checklist of activities that you do not want to forget.
 It is great to use them for repeated processes.

 Each task and smart subtask has a discussion with comments.
 It is the most important space where you solve the task, communicate with your colleagues and have the same goal – complete the task successfully.

 You can find all the projects you are invited in or created yourself are in the section All projects.
 Projects are divided into the following groups: